Mostafa-Aboheaba/flavors_chef/README.md

 After confirmation, Flavors Chef:

+1. Writes a commented `flavors_chef.template.yaml` if one does not already exist.
-1. Copies assets into `assets/flavors/<flavor>/`.
+2. Copies assets into `assets/flavors/<flavor>/`.
-2. Updates `pubspec.yaml` with flavor-aware icon and splash configuration.
+3. Updates `pubspec.yaml` with flavor-aware icon and splash configuration.
-3. Configures Android product flavors with manifests and resource overrides.
+4. Configures Android product flavors with manifests and resource overrides.
-4. Writes `flutter_launcher_icons-<flavor>.yaml` and `flutter_native_splash-<flavor>.yaml` files reflecting your flavor configuration and invokes the generators.
+5. Writes `flutter_launcher_icons-<flavor>.yaml` and `flutter_native_splash-<flavor>.yaml` files reflecting your flavor configuration and invokes the generators.
-5. Emits iOS plist overlays (import into Xcode schemes).
+6. Emits iOS plist overlays (import into Xcode schemes).
-6. Generates `lib/flavors/` helpers for runtime access.
+7. Generates `lib/flavors/` helpers for runtime access.

 ### Configuration-Driven Runs